nohren/Sprinkletron/README.md

 ## Install

-I used [PlatformIO](https://platformio.org/) to build and upload the code to the ESP32.
+This project uses [PlatformIO](https://platformio.org/) as the build toolchain.
 Get the VSCode extension or just install the CLI tool.

 ```bash
 pio project init --board esp32dev